gravity226/useful_stuff/PGHelper/README.md

 # >> 8000 bytes
 ```

 Looks like it's working.
-5 million to 8 thousand bytes of memory is a pretty dramatic difference.
+5 million to 8 thousand bytes of memory used is a pretty dramatic difference.